 In November 2019, we closed a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act of \$55.0 million aggregate principal amount of 2019 Notes.
-Net proceeds of the 2019 Notes issuance were \$52.7 million, after deductions for commissions and other debt issuance costs. \$51.8 million of the proceeds was used to retire \$50.2 million aggregate principal amount of our 2014 Notes, leaving approximately \$1.1 million of aggregate principal amount of our 2014 Notes outstanding.
-The remaining cash proceeds from the issuance of the 2019 Notes will be used for general corporate purposes.
+Net proceeds of the 2019 Notes issuance were \$52.7 million, after deductions for commissions and other debt issuance costs. \$51.8 million of the proceeds was used to retire \$50.2 million aggregate principal amount of our 2014 Notes, leaving \$1.1 million of aggregate principal amount of our 2014 Notes outstanding.
+The remaining cash proceeds from the issuance of the 2019 Notes were used for general corporate purposes.
 Pursuant to the Indenture governing the 2014 Notes, holders of the 2014 Notes have the right, subject to certain conditions specified in such indenture, to require the Company to purchase their 2014 Notes beginning in February 2021.
 The private placement of the 2019 Notes, and concurrent repurchase of a portion of the 2014 Notes, had the effect of refinancing a portion of the Company's outstanding debt under the 2014 Notes to December 2024.

 The 2019 Notes bear interest at 5.25% per annum, payable semiannually on June 1 and December 1 of each year, beginning on June 1, 2020.
 The Notes will mature on December 1, 2024, unless earlier repurchased or converted pursuant to their terms.
 The 2019 Notes will be convertible at the option of the holder at any point prior to close of business on the second scheduled trading day preceding the maturity date.
-The initial conversion rate of the Notes is 344.8276 shares of the Company's common stock per \$1,000 principal amount of 2019 Notes (which is equivalent to an initial conversion price of approximately \$2.90 per share).
+The initial conversion rate of the Notes is 344.8276 shares of the Company's common stock per \$1,000 principal amount of 2019 Notes (which is equivalent to an initial conversion price of \$2.90 per share).
 The conversion rate will be subject to adjustment upon the occurrence of certain specified events but will not be adjusted for any accrued and unpaid interest.

 The 2019 Notes will also be convertible at our option upon certain conditions in accordance with the terms of the indenture governing the 2019 Notes.
 On or after December 1, 2021 to December 1, 2022, if the price of the Company's common stock has equaled or exceeded 150% of the Conversion Price (as defined in the indenture, currently \$2.90, subject to adjustment) for a specified number of days (Issuer's Conversion Option), we may, at our option, elect to convert the 2019 Notes in whole but not in part into shares of the Company, determined in accordance with the terms of the indenture.
-On or after December 1, 2022, if the price of the Company's common stock has equaled or exceeded 130% of the Conversion Price then in effect for a specified number of days, we may, at its option, elect to convert the 2019 Notes in whole but not in part into shares of the Company, determined in accordance with the terms of the indenture of days, we may, at its option, elect to convert the 2019 Notes in whole but not in part into shares of the Company, determined in accordance with the terms of the indenture.
+On or after December 1, 2022, if the price of the Company's common stock has equaled or exceeded 130% of the Conversion Price then in effect for a specified number of days, we may, at our option, elect to convert the 2019 Notes in whole but not in part into shares of the Company, determined in accordance with the terms of the indenture.